vecevecev/Transformed_TNN/README.md

 # Transformed_TNN

-Codes for Transformed TNN
+Codes for Transformed TNN.

-The Framelet method is implemented from https://github.com/TaiXiangJiang/Framelet-TNN
+The Framelet method is implemented from https://github.com/TaiXiangJiang/Framelet-TNN.

 * The main/ltrc_tnn_transform.m is the main script.